MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 - Sharing Fabric items, such as semantic models, warehouses, and notebooks, and collaborating on them with other Fabric users.
 - Creating analytics solutions using Fabric items.

-> [!NOTE]
-> One capacity per trial.
-Additional Fabric capacity trials can be started until a maximum, set by Microsoft, is met.

 When you start a Fabric capacity trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
-You get the equivalent of an F64 capacity but there are a few key features that aren't available on trial capacities.
-These include [Copilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and [Managed private endpoints](https://blog.fabric.microsoft.com/blog/introducing-managed-private-endpoints-for-microsoft-fabric-in-public-preview).
+You get the equivalent of an F64 capacity but there are a few key features that aren't available on trial capacities which are mentioned above.

 To begin using your Fabric trial capacity, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity [using the *Trial* license mode](workspaces.md#license-mode), and then all the items in that workspace are saved and executed in that capacity.
 Invite colleagues to those workspaces so they can share the trial experience with you.